Human Spaceflights

 No. Surname Given names Position

-1 USA Scott David Randolph CDR
+1 Scott David Randolph CDR

-2 USA Worden Alfred Merrill CMP
+2 Worden Alfred Merrill CMP

-3 USA Irwin James Benson "Jim" LMP
+3 Irwin James Benson "Jim" LMP

 Flight